Arrested journalist says he was only trying to do job

 CHARLESTON, W.Va.
-(AP) — Police said a West Virginia journalist was arrested after yelling questions at U.S. Health and Human Services Secretary Tom Price.
+(AP) — Police said a journalist was arrested after yelling questions at U.S. Health and Human Services Secretary Tom Price during his visit to West Virginia.

 Capital police said in a criminal complaint that Daniel Ralph Heyman, 54, was yelling questions at the two.
 It says he tried to breach Secret Service security and had to be removed from a hallway at the Capitol.